povik/yosys-slang/README.md

 ## Status

 Basically this can parse out simple Verilog projects (it does parse a functioning [picorv32](https://github.com/YosysHQ/picorv32)!).
-An incomplete list of missing features:
+Some missing features are:

+ * Memory inference

- * Memories
+ * Interfaces

- * Full support for basic operators

- * Full display task support (only supports `$display` now)
+ * Full-featured execution of initial blocks

  * Assertions, formal statements

- * Imprinting parameters into names of netlist-level modules to avoid conflicts

-   * Right now, to avoid conflicts, the frontend uses full hierarchical paths of an instantiation to label modules in RTLIL.
-This means that every instantiation of a module gets its own module in RTLIL, which is wasteful.
-It is not obvious though if we can get an elaborated AST from Slang such that identical modules are only represented once, which would match what we want on the netlist side.

- * Advanced SystemVerilog features

 `yosys-slang` is on the [CHIPS Alliance sv-tests dashboard](https://chipsalliance.github.io/sv-tests-results/) where failing test cases and their error messages (with useful line numbers and AST dumps!) can be browsed.